 2020: Nike Metcon 6

-Overall, there were a lot of consistencies between the Metcon 5 and Metcon 6.
+Overall, there were a lot of consistencies between Metcon 5 and Metcon 6.
 For example, the outsole, midsole, and last were all eerily similar and provided ample stability across the board.
 One of the major changes involved the upper construction which featured a breathable mesh-like material which was a welcomed change compared to the Metcon 5.

 To increase versatility and flexibility, the Metcon 6 had a slightly reworked dual-density midsole.
 Instead of splitting in a V-like construction, this model featured a stark shift between the heel and forefoot and you can actually see where that split is present through the vertical line on the upper construction.